bastien-nagra/microservice/README.md

 ## Initial setup in Intellij (for Java developpers)
-In this repository you can find a dummy REST API that returns a Hello World message.
+In this repository you can find a dummy API that returns a Hello World message.
 You can start from this to create your own service.
 1. Open the project in Intellij.
-2. Select the JDK 20 for the project
+2. Select the JDK 20 for the project.
-3. Download the maven dependencies (should happen automatically)
+3. Download the maven dependencies (should happen automatically in the background).
 4. Run the program, you should see your spring boot server log :
 ![](doc/SpringBoot_initial_startup.png)
 5. Looking at the server logs, find out how to access the webserver from your browser.